 Follow these steps below if you are planning to install a 2 Ply Torch Down Roofing system over a Tar and Gravel Roof

-There are several techniques and materials used to install a roof.
-Every roofer has his own technique and preferred materials.
-Some are good and some don’t last.
+There are several techniques and materials used for installing a roof.
+Every roofer has his technique and preferred materials.
+Some are good, and some don’t last.
 There are steps that any Do-It-Yourselfer can take to install an inexpensive, yet durable, rubber membrane on a Tar and Gravel Roof.

-The process is very easy if you follow the 9 simple steps listed below:
+The process is straightforward if you follow the nine simple steps listed below: